 So what would have been a better plan?
 Buprenorphine induction is always more dangerous in patients with low opioid tolerance, so careful patient selection will mitigate that risk.
 In patients with low tolerance, reducing the starting dose buprenorphine to low-milligram levels does little to reduce the risk of respiratory depression because of the ceiling effect, which reflects the minimal difference in strength between 2 or 16 mg of buprenorphine.
 Much lower doses of buprenorphine, on the order of 0.5-1 mg, are required to reduce risk of respiratory depression and overdose in patients with inverse tolerance to mu opioid agonists.

 A second option would be to continue naltrexone through the induction process, and afterward gradually reduce the dose of naltrexone over a week or two.
 As the block from naltrexone decreases, buprenorphine bound to mu receptors would gradually increase, allowing opioid tolerance to grow more slowly.
-Precipitated withdrawal would not be a problem, as PW occurs when bound buprenorphine is suddenly displaced by an agonist— not when antagonists are displaced by buprenorphine.
+Precipitated withdrawal would not be a problem, as PW occurs when bound agonist is suddenly displaced by buprenorphine— not when antagonists are displaced by agonists or partial agonists like buprenorphine.